 5. Did I mention the wine?

 If the food was good, the wine was amazing.
 There are so many wine tents set up and a lot of them are local Queensland vineyards, so it’s a really good opportunity to get stuck into some local wine for a change and support Queensland winemakers.
 We got a few bottles from different wineries and shared them, giving us the chance to have a mini-tasting at our table.
 Because the wine is direct from the vineyards, it’s surprisingly well-priced!

 6. Flower crowns

 A real highlight for me was the excuse to make a flower crown and wear it around all day, feeling totally appropriate!
 The flower crown making was a free event, with the materials and instruction supplied by the festival.
-During the day, the offered a few other great activities too, some free and others at a small fee.
+During the day, they offered a few other great activities too, some free and others for a small fee.

 7. In fact, there a lot of beautiful flowers